Oakton–Skokie station: Style and design

 In early 2005, the village received $417,000 in a federal grant earmarked for the station's design, which covers about 80 percent of design costs for the station.
 The village would pick up the remainder, about $104,000, according to Village Director of Engineering Fred Schattner.
 Then, in mid-2005, village staff submitted a grant proposal to the federal Congestion Mitigation and Air Quality grant program, which provides funds for projects that contribute to traffic congestion relief and cleaner air quality.
-In late November 2005, the Skokie secured a $1 million federal grant for the village's downtown Skokie Swift project with the help of U.S. Rep. Jan Schakowsky, D-9th.
+In late November 2005, Skokie secured a $1 million federal grant for the village's downtown Skokie Swift project with the help of U.S. Rep. Jan Schakowsky, D-9th.
 Then, in early December 2005, Skokie learned they would receive an additional $9.2 million in federal grant funds to construct the station.
 The entire project is estimated to cost about $15 million including any land acquisition needed, which means the village had by this time secured more than two-thirds of the funding.
-Skokie Mayor Van Dusen has said he is exploring options to help pay for some or all of the remaining cost.
+Skokie Mayor Van Dusen had said he was exploring options to help pay for some or all of the remaining cost.

 Location

 The station is located on the site of the original station, just west of Skokie Boulevard, north of Oakton Street and adjacent to the new Illinois Science + Technology Park.
 The village sought proposals from firms for design work for the new station, eventually awarding the contract to McDonough Associates.
 Construction of the new downtown station was expected to begin in 2007 and officials estimated the station would be completed in 2007 or 2008.
 Issues of financing delayed the project as various funding sources were secured, and later issues of land acquisition delayed the project further.
-Finally in 2007 after extensive deliberation, the Village of Skokie initiated eminent domain proceedings against two landowners (an auto repair shop and a truck rental business) to make room adjacent to the station for a "kiss and ride" area, a bus turnaround and a taxi drop-off area.
+Finally in 2007, after extensive deliberation, the Village of Skokie initiated eminent domain proceedings against two landowners (an auto repair shop and a truck rental business) to make room adjacent to the station for a "kiss and ride" area, a bus turnaround and a taxi drop-off area.